arashsm79/machine-learning/README.md

 # Machine Learning Lab
 > Exploring meachine learning techniques and algorithms.
-Including clustering algorithms, perceptron and natural language processing.
+Including clustering algorithms and, more.

 # Contents